 I wanted to see if I could find a news story about the promotion.

 Late last year she decided one day at lunch that she wanted a haircut.
 A dramatically shorter haircut, with bangs in front.
 She asked to get down from the table so she could go to the bathroom.
 A few minutes later we heard a loud banging, as if she had removed the top of the toilet.
-Ludi returned to the table and sat down as if nothing had happened.
-We couldn’t believe our eyes.
-She had hacked off a big chunk of hair around the front and one side of her head.
-Yoli went to the bathroom and found Ludi had climbed the toilet in order to reach sharp barber scissors we kept on a very high shelf.
+I burst in and found a strange scene.
+Ludi had climbed the toilet in order to reach sharp barber scissors we kept on a very high shelf.
+She had then hacked off a big chunk of hair around the front and one side of her head.

 Of course she was in trouble.
 We explained to her the myriad ways she could have been hurt (falling from the toilet, being cut by the super-sharp scissors).
 And then I had to take her to the salon to repair the damage.